Federal judge dismisses grocery industry suit against Seattle’s $4-an-hour hazard pay law

 The City Council passed the wage hike law unanimously in late January, after advocacy from the United Food and Commercial Workers Local 21.

-“Given the City’s findings that large grocery businesses have earned record profits during COVID-19 … and that grocery store employees are at significantly heightened risk of contracting COVID-19,” U.S. District Judge John C. Coughenour wrote, “This is a reasonable grounds for the distinctions drawn in the Ordinance.”
+“…[G]iven the City’s findings that large grocery businesses have earned record profits during COVID-19 … and that grocery store employees are at significantly heightened risk of contracting COVID-19,” U.S. District Judge John C. Coughenour wrote, “[t]his is a reasonable grounds for the distinctions drawn in the Ordinance.”

+“This is a big win for grocery store employees who have been critical and vulnerable frontline workers since the start of the pandemic,” Seattle City Attorney Pete Holmes, whose office defended the law, said in a prepared statement.

 The lawsuit, filed in U.S. District Court in Seattle, alleged the city’s law interferes with the collective-bargaining process between grocery stores and unions and also “picks winners and losers” by singling out large grocery companies.